structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_registration.md

 ## Registration and Abstract Submission

-Registration opened on the 25th of February and closes on the 30th of April 2026.
+A limited number of places are still available.
+Registration and abstract submission for posters will be open until the 24th of June.
 Please, use [THIS FORM](https://forms.gle/nLaS6YBafH71yw1x5) for registration.

-<b>Abstract submission closes on the 15th of April 2026.</b>

-<u>A limited number of places and talks are still available.<u>

-Registration and talks are granted on a first-come, first-served basis.

 Thanks to the very generous funding by the American Genetics Association (AGA) recently awarded to TiBE-STRiVE, we will also be able to support: